 I joined the Chamber of Medford/Jackson County Board of Directors in 2014.
 I currently serve on the Executive Committee as the Vice Chair Representing Business Issues.
 The Chamber represents over 1,500 businesses and is dedicated to building a stronger local economy by promoting the community, providing networking opportunities, and representing business issues through lobbying and political action.

-PERS is such an important issue because it impacts every aspect of Oregon’s State Government.
-My colleagues and I feel very passionate about being part of the solution.
+PERS is such an important issue because it impacts every aspect of Oregon’s state government.
+My colleagues and I feel passionate about being part of the solution.
 The PERS Realignment Strategy encompassed some real creative thinking about what could be done to help manage this issue and provide some relief to schools and municipalities.

 Board Member - Oregon Business Council

-OBC is an important voice in ours state.
-Together we have studied and developed solutions that help our state improve big systems like Healthcare and Education.
-Economic Development and Poverty reduction are also high on our list of priorities.
+OBC is an important voice in our state.
+Together we have studied and developed solutions that help our state improve big systems like healthcare and education.
+Economic development and poverty reduction are also high on our list of priorities.